kyma-project/kyma-metrics-collector/docs/contributor/releasing.md

 ## Release Process

-This release process covers the steps to release new major and minor versions for the component.
+This release process covers the steps to release new major and minor versions for the Kyma Metrics Collector.

 1. Trigger a new release by manually triggering the "Create release" Github action and provide a proper release tag as argument, like "1.2.0".
 The action will perform the following steps:
   - Verify the tag